Skip to content

 Macro themes

-• The US economy has proven robust.
-Labor market data is disparate but remains stable.
+• The US economy has proven resilient, while labor market data is disparate but remains stable.

 Policy bifurcation